wazo-platform/wazo-doc/source/api_sdk/web_services.rst

 WebServices
 ***********

-**Using web services XiVO to develop applications around XiVO.**
+Here's a few guidelines on how to use the XiVO web services.

 HTTP status codes
 =================

-- 200: Success
+* 200: Success
-- 204: No data (only for list and search queries)
+* 204: No data (only for list and search queries)
-- 304: Document not changed (only for requests list, search and see)
+* 304: Document not changed (only for requests list, search and see)
-- 400: Incorrect syntax (only for requests to add)
+* 400: Incorrect syntax (only for requests to add)
-- 401: Authentication required
+* 401: Authentication required
-- 403: Authentication refused
+* 403: Authentication refused
-- 404: Resource not found (for queries only view and delete)
+* 404: Resource not found (for queries only view and delete)
-- 500: Internal error
+* 500: Internal error

 Configuration
 =============